Cambridge Consort

 Competition Winner

-THE CAMBRIDGE CONSORT, was an ensemble of two singers and three instrumentalists from the Camerata of the Museum of Fine Arts, Boston, dedicated to recreating the intimate and informal social music of old Europe's courts and villages.
+The Cambridge Consort was named a winner of the 1973 Naumburg Chamber Music Award.
+The ensemble of two singers and three instrumentalists from the Camerata of the Museum of Fine Arts, Boston were dedicated to recreating the intimate and informal social music of old Europe's courts and villages.
 Performing on both historic instruments and faithful reconstructions - recorders, flutes, krummhorns, viols, and lute - The Cambridge Consort brought the music of the Middle Ages and Renaissance to life in a wide variety of textures and contexts.
 Troubadour melodies, bawdy German drinking songs, Elizabethan love songs, Italian 'frottole', instrumental fantasias and dances were presented not simply as historical curiosities, but as engaging and vital works of musical art.

 Competition